stephenreid321/lumen/README.md

 ###  3. Set up Virtualmin

 Purchase a VPS (check out [http://lowendbox.com/](http://lowendbox.com/), 512mb RAM should do) and follow [this guide](http://lowendbox.com/blog/your-own-mail-server-with-virtualmin/) to set up Virtualmin.
+You probably don't need ClamAV or SpamAssassin, and so you can untick Spam and Virus filtering from the 'Features and Plugins' screen.

 Create an email address no-reply@yourdomain.org with the same password as the Virtualmin user.